-- Spray - Most common vaccina- Used for respiratory distion technique. - fectant in the drinking water. - tion can assure that all birds are thirsty. - Use dye in the drinking water consumption. - Assure that water is consumed within 2 hours.
+- Most common vaccina Used for respiratory distion technique. - Assure the absence of Assure the absence of chlorine or other disin- chlorine or other disinfectant in the drinking water. - tion can assure that all key role in the vaccine birds are thirsty. - Use dye in the drinking response. water for monitoring Distribute vaccine homowater consumption. - Assure that water is consumed within 2 hours.